kevva/decompress/README.md

 extract it to your current location.
 * `strip` — Equivalent to `--strip-components` for tar.

-You can also define options accepted by the different extractors.
-See [unzip](https://github.com/nearinfinity/node-unzip/) and [tar](https://github.com/isaacs/node-tar/) for more information.

 ## License

 [MIT License](http://en.wikipedia.org/wiki/MIT_License) (c) [Kevin Mårtensson](http://kevinmartensson.com)